NoroffFEU/development-platforms/docker-case-study.md

 ## Getting Started

+Docker is available on macOS, Windows and Linux.
+On windows and macOS you can install the Docker Desktop application, which provides an interface for managing Docker containers.

+On Linux you interact with the Docker Engine directly and would need to install using a terminal.

+To verify you installed Docker correctly, run:
+`docker --version`

+Docker has an extension for VS Code, that provides tools and features to make it easier to work with Docker containers directly in VS Code.

 1. Install Docker desktop application.
 2. install Docker extension for VS Code.
 3. Create an account for Docker Hub to accsess library for container images.